ckknight/escort/Readme.md

     incoming URL matches the prefix will cut down lookups by a significant amount in the general case (varying from app to app).
 Not having to traverse all the `/pages/` routes for something that we know is under `/forums/` removes a significant amount of work.

+  * Client-side URL generation

+    Escort provides a way to serialize its URL structure such that a client-side library can interpret that JSON data and be able to generate URLs.
+This is extremely handy if you have a web app where you generate HTML rather than leave it up to the server.

+    The `escort-client.js` is provided for you that can be used in the browser.

 ## Hello, world!